burnsgregm/CashCalendarAPI/README.md

 This is the secure **Backend API** for the Cash Calendar application.

-It is a Python/Flask server that provides all data and authentication logic for the project.
+It is a Python/Flask server that handles all data, logic, and security.
 It uses Google OAuth 2.0 to authenticate users and a multi-tenant SQLite database to keep each user's financial data private.

-This API is designed to be deployed to a service like **Render**.
+This API is designed to be deployed to **Render**.
 The frontend is in a separate repository (`CashCalendarUI`) and is deployed to **Netlify**.

 ## API Endpoints

-All data endpoints require a valid `Bearer <JWT_TOKEN>` in the `Authorization` header.

 * `/api/login`: (Public) Starts the Google OAuth login flow.
 * `/auth/callback`: (Public) Handles the Google callback and issues a JWT.